emmajanedrews/base-template/_posts/2017-11-14-the-holidays-are-great-for-2-things-selling-your-home-and-fun.md

   learn more, watch this short video.
 enclosure:
 pullquote: >-
-  Some may think you shouldn’t sell during the holidays, but this simply isn’t true.
+  Some say you shouldn't try to sell your home during the holidays, but this simply isn't true.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true